nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g `hans` will match `Hans`.
 * The prefix that corresponds to the field you want to search should be specified. e.g. use `find n/Alex` to search by name, use `find e/alex@gmail.com` to search by email.
+* The keyword after the prefix must be specified and cannot be empty.
-* The search will return partial matches and full matches.
+* The search will return partial matches and full matches for each keyword.
 * Only one field can be searched at a time, but multiple keywords can be searched for the same field by using the by placing each keyword after the appropriate prefix.
 * Only the first prefix entered will be used for the search.
 For example, if you enter find `find n/Alex a/`, the search will only look for matches in the name field and ignore the address field.
 * The order of the keywords does not matter. e.g. `n/Hans n/Bo` will return the same contacts as `n/Bo n/Hans`.